-4. То Then press the View the highlighted entry View soft key.
-Select a different entry or key until the required entry is highlighted.
-Look for a name starting with a different letter Key labelled with the required letter.
+4. То Press the view the highlighted entry View soft key. select a different entry or key until the required entry is highlighted. look for a name starting with a different letter key labelled with the required letter.

-Once you have found the required entry, press the key to dial the number, or press the Options soft key to access the phonebook entry options; for further details, see page 35.
+Once you have found the required entry, press the key to dial the number, or press the Options soft key to access the phonebook entry options; for further details, see page 37.